-Industry interest is high in the up-coming North Sea Flow Measurement Workshop (NSFMW), which will be hosted in Aberdeen for the first time in the event’s 30+ year history.
+Interest is high in one of the key knowledge transfer events in the oil and gas sector’s calendar - the up-coming North Sea Flow Measurement Workshop (NSFMW), which will be hosted in Aberdeen for the first time in the event’s 30+ year history.

-Bookings for the event, which takes place on October the 22nd to the 24th, are very strong, with the workshop expected to attract more than 200 attendees from a wide variety of operators, manufacturers and other businesses.
+Bookings for the event, which takes place on October the 22nd to the 24th, are very strong, with the workshop expected to attract more than 200 attendees.
 The NSFMW has also caught the attention of the trade press and was highlighted in Energy Voice, the publication and website that provides energy news to the oil and gas sector.

 Ian Phillips, Chief Executive of Oil & Gas Innovation Centre (OGIC) will give a keynote address to open the workshop.
 His themes will include maximising economic recovery (MER) in the North Sea.

 “Flow measurement is the critical foundation for dividing up the MER cake,” Ian says.
 “Whether you are a field partner wanting confidence that you have received your share of the revenues, a midstream operator wanting to ensure you are paid the appropriate throughput fees, or a buyer wanting to be sure you are getting what you are paying for.”